Red panda: Cultural significance

 The red panda's role in the culture and folklore of local people is limited.
 A drawing of a red panda exists on a 13th-century Chinese scroll.
 In Nepal's Taplejung District, red panda claws are used for treating epilepsy; its skin is used in rituals for treating sick people, making hats, scarecrows and decorating houses.
 In western Nepal, Magar shamans use its skin and fur in their ritual dresses and believe that it protects against evil spirits.
 People in central Bhutan consider red pandas to be reincarnations of Buddhist monks.
 Some tribal people in northeast India and the Yi people believe that it brings good luck to wear red panda tails or hats made of its fur.
 In China, the fur is used for local cultural ceremonies.
 At weddings, the bridegroom traditionally carries the hide.
 Hats made of red panda tails are also used by local newlyweds as a "good-luck charm".

 The red panda was recognised as the state animal of Sikkim in the early 1990s and was the mascot of the Darjeeling Tea Festival.
 It has been featured on stamps and coins issued by several red panda range states.
-Anthropomorphic red pandas feature in animated movies and TV series such as The White Snake Enchantress, Bamboo Bears, Barbie as the Island Princess, DreamWork's Kung Fu Panda franchise, Aggretsuko and Disney/Pixar's Turning Red, and in several video games and comic books.
+Anthropomorphic red pandas feature in animated movies and TV series such as The White Snake Enchantress, The Jungle Book: The Adventures of Mowgli, Bamboo Bears, Barbie as the Island Princess, DreamWorks' Kung Fu Panda franchise, Aggretsuko and Disney/Pixar's Turning Red, and in several video games and comic books.
 It is the namesake of the Firefox browser and has been used as the namesake of music bands and of companies.
 Its appearance has been used for plush toys, t-shirts, postcards and other items.